Former Japan PM Abe visits Yasukuni Shrine for war dead

 Ties between Tokyo and Seoul have remained strained due to bitter memories of Japan’s 1910-1945 colonisation of the Korean peninsula, including a dispute over compensation for Koreans forced to work on Japan’s sites during wartime.
 Tokyo says the matter was settled by a 1965 treaty normalising bilateral relations.

-Reporting by Chris Gallagher and Daniel Leussink; Editing by William Mallard and Michael Perry
+Reporting by Chris Gallagher and Daniel Leussink in TOKYO, Joyce Lee in SEOUL; Editing by William Mallard and Michael Perry

 Our Standards: The Thomson Reuters Trust Principles.